ddmitov/perl-executing-browser/README.md

 * **1.** Write your Perl server-based application with an appropriate HTML interface.
 * **2.** Write [local-server.json](./doc/SETTINGS.md#starting-local-server) for your local Perl server.

-PEB is created to work from any directory and all file paths are relative to the directory of the PEB executable.

 ## Design Objectives
 * **1. Easy and beautiful graphical user interface for Perl 5 desktop applications**
 * **2. Fast, zero-installation software**